derek2403/grand-theft-aptos/README.md

 ## How We Use Aptos

 1. **In-Game Currency**
    The game’s economy is powered by Aptos smart contracts, ensuring secure and seamless transactions.
 The smart contract for the in-game currency can be found at `/coins`.
+The link to the smart contract: https://explorer.aptoslabs.com/object/0x42cbb5d8dada99304869c2466fb0f90c40b55f323554438acd540fc397976704/modules/packages/coins4?network=testnet.

 2. **NFT Minting**
    All in-game assets and NFTs are minted on the Aptos blockchain, enabling true ownership and verifiable scarcity.
 The smart contract for NFTs is located at `/nft`.
+The link to the smart contract: https://explorer.aptoslabs.com/object/0xc18ba9c71683d205b0d0ff908dd9b4c0b9c992c9c9532e74f26e71d2604e835f/modules/packages/nft5?network=testnet.

 3. **On-Chain Randomness**
    We leverage Aptos’s built-in randomization functions to simulate real-world economic fluctuations—some NPCs gain wealth while others lose it, adding constant unpredictability.